syncfusion-content/wpf-docs/wpf/Autocomplete/Dropdown-customization.md

 # Drop-down customization

 Suggestion box is the drop-down list box, which displays the filtered suggestions inside a pop-up.
-This section explains the properties that deals with drop-down list in the Autocomplete control.
+This section explains the properties that deals with drop-down list in the AutoComplete control.

 ## Customize the background